Flips in Two-dimensional Hypertriangulations: Introduction

 Before presenting the outline of this paper, we stress that we restrict ourselves to generic point sets in the plane.
 Section~\ref{sec:2} follows Olarte and Santos \cite{OlSa21} and introduces level-$k$ hypertriangulations of a set of $n$ points, $A$, as tight subdivisions induced by the projection of the hypersimplex $\Delta_n^{(k)}$.
 In particular, we give a combinatorial description of such triangulations without using the associated projection.
 We also define the more general hypersimplicial subdivisions and sketch a connection to fiber polytopes \cite{BiSt92}.
 Section~\ref{sec:3} introduces the four types of flips for level-$k$ hypertriangulations.
 Notably, these flips are geometric, they do not depend on the level $k$, and they include (colored versions of) the classic flips for triangulations of planar point sets \cite{DRS10}.
-Section~\ref{sec:4} proves the main result of this paper: that the family of level-2 hypertriangulations of every (generic) planar point set is flip-connected.
+Section~\ref{sec:4}, and Section \ref{sec:4.3} in particular, proves the main result of this paper: that the family of level-2 hypertriangulations of every (generic) planar point set is flip-connected.
 The main tool in the proof is the aging function for triangles of hypertriangulations defined in Section~\ref{sec:4.1}.
-We note that the aging function was used before by Galashin \cite{Gal18} and Olarte and Santos \cite{OlSa21} for point sets in convex position.
+We note that the aging function was used before by Galashin \cite{Gal18} and Olarte and Santos \cite{OlSa21} for point sets in convex position; particularly, Galashin \cite[Cor.
+4.4]{Gal18} (see also \cite[Lem.
+3.6]{BaWe20}) proved that the aging function and its inverse are well-defined for all hypertriangulations and all suitable levels $k$ if $A$ is in convex position.
 For our approach, properties of the aging function for arbitrary generic point sets are instrumental and we prove these properties in Sections~\ref{sec:4.1} and~\ref{sec:4.2}.
-Section~\ref{sec:5} discusses relations between flips in hypertriangulations to plabic graphs studied by Postnikov \cite{Pos06, Pos18} and Galashin \cite{Gal18}, and reformulates their results in the language of flips.
-It also discusses flips within the family of coherent triangulations and the relation to the fiber polytopes, and the connection of flips we introduce to $\pi$-flips by Santos \cite{San01}.
+In Section~\ref{sec:4.4}, we adapt an example by Olarte and Santos \cite{OlSa21} to show that the aging function may fail in general.
+In Section~\ref{sec:4.5}, we briefly discuss coherent hypertriangulations and their flip-connectivity.
 Section~\ref{sec:6} concludes the paper with a discussion of possible further research.